Effective date: 19 February 2026

-This policy (and any other documents referred to on it) sets out the basis on which any personal information we collect from you, or that you provide to us, will be processed by us.
+This policy (and any other documents referred to on it) sets out the basis on which any personal information we collect from you, or that you provide to us, will be processed by us through your interactions with our website www.benecol.co.uk.
 Please read the following carefully to understand our views and practices regarding your personal information and how we will treat it.

-This website is operated by Benecol Limited, The Mille, 1000 Great West Road, Brentford, London, TW8 9DW, UK.
 We collect, use and are responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including the United Kingdom) and we are responsible as “controller” of that personal information for the purposes of those laws.
+When we do so we are regulated under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA) and we are responsible as “controller” of that personal information for the purposes of those laws.

 Throughout our website we may link to other websites owned and operated by certain trusted third parties.
 These other third-party websites may also gather information about you in accordance with their own separate privacy policies.
 For privacy information relating to these other third-party websites, please consult their privacy policies as appropriate.